trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 However, this year we are introducing a slightly different way of handling the silent days, a metric variant we're calling EG-p and nCG-p (p for proportional).
-On a silent, the score is one minus the fraction of the ten-tweet daily quota that is used.
+On a silent day, the score is one minus the fraction of the ten-tweet daily quota that is used.
 That is, if the system pushes 0 tweets, it receives a score of 1.
-If it pushes 1 tweet, a score of 0.9; 2 tweets, 0.8; etc., such that if a system uses up it's quota of ten tweets for a silent day, it receives a score of zero.
+If it pushes 1 tweet, a score of 0.9; 2 tweets, 0.8; etc., such that if a system uses up its quota of ten tweets for a silent day, it receives a score of zero.
 EG-p and nCG-p address the issue associated with the previous metrics that it's too binarized (i.e., either zero or one).
 Under EG-p and nCG-p, systems are still rewarded for recognizing that there are no relevant tweets for an interest profile on a particular day, and remaining silent (i.e., does not push any tweets).
-However, the penalty isn't very severe as long as the system stays relatively "quiet".
+However, the penalty is now proportional to how "quiet" the system is.

 **Gain Minus Pain (GMP)** is defined as follows: